-February is Heart Month, which means you might be hearing a lot about heart health and ways you can prevent heart disease.
-A physically healthy heart is crucial to your health, but we often overlook the importance of keeping your heart emotionally healthy.
+February is Heart Month, so you might be hearing a lot about heart health and ways you can prevent heart disease.
+A physically healthy heart is crucial to your health and well-being, but we often overlook the importance of keeping your heart emotionally healthy.

 According to the Mental Health Foundation, “The emotional well-being of children is just as important as their physical health.
 Good mental health allows children and young people to develop the resilience to cope with whatever life throws at them and grow into well-rounded healthy adults.”

-We know it’s important, but what exactly is emotional health, and how can we help our kids achieve it?
-Sanford Fit recently sat down with certified Daring Way facilitator, Dare to Lead facilitator and Sanford Health pediatric chaplain Melissa Hiatt to learn more.
+With all that in mind, what exactly is emotional health, and how can we help our kids achieve it?
+The Sanford Fit team sat down with Certified Daring Way, Dare to Lead Facilitator, and Sanford Health’s Pediatric Chaplain Melissa Hiatt to learn more.

 How would you define emotional health in youth?

 I would define emotional health in youth the same as I would define it in adults.
-Emotional heath is when we understand what we are thinking (cognition), feeling (emotion) and doing (behavior) and how they are all connected.
+Emotional health is when we understand what we are thinking (cognition), feeling (emotion), and doing (behavior) and how they are all connected.
 Imagine emotional health as a three-legged stool.
-Understanding and paying attention to each leg is important; cognition (what am I thinking?), emotion (what am I feeling?) and behavior (what am I doing?).
-You can’t pay attention to just one leg.
-You have to pay attention to all three.
+Understanding and paying attention to each leg is important; cognition (What am I thinking?), emotion (What am I feeling?), and behavior (What am I doing?).
+You can’t pay attention to just one leg; you have to pay attention to all three.

-Why is it important to ensure kids are emotionally healthy?
+Why is it important to help kids understand their emotional health?

-Emotion is energy and it has to go somewhere.
-I think unprocessed emotion can have serious consequences on a child’s mental and physical health.
-By simply getting curious, you can help a child develop their emotional health.
+Emotion is energy that needs somewhere to go.
+Unprocessed emotions can have serious consequences on a child’s mental and physical health.
+By simply getting curious about what your child is feeling, you can help them develop their own emotional health.

 One day, my daughter came home from school and said, “These new shoes make my feet stink.”
 I hadn’t noticed until she pointed it out.
 Sure enough, her feet were stinky.
-The next night, I came home late and she was working on homework.
+The next night, I came home late, and she was working on homework.
 She called me over to look at something.
 Standing over her, I recognized the stinky feet smell.
 Expecting to laugh like we did the night before, I said, “Your feet stink.”
 But she did not laugh.
-Instead, she yelled, “No they don’t,” and then went upstairs and started the bathtub.
+Instead, she yelled, “No they don’t!” and went upstairs to start the bathtub.
 My husband informed me he had smelled her feet earlier and she had already washed her feet once.
 I felt terrible.

-Using the three legged stool metaphor, I could see my daughter’s emotion.
+Using the three-legged stool metaphor, I could see my daughter’s emotion.
 She was feeling angry and hurt.
-I could observe her behavior, stomping, huffing, arms folded, but I had no idea what she was thinking.
-I asked my daughter if I could ask her a question.
-She obliged.
-I said, “Yesterday you were the one that pointed out your feet stunk and we laughed about it, but today when I pointed it out it seemed to really hurt your feelings.
+I could observe her behavior—stomping, huffing, arms folded—but I had no idea what she was thinking.
+I asked my daughter if I could ask her a question and she obliged.
+I said, “Yesterday you were the one that pointed out your feet stunk, and we laughed about it, but today when I pointed it out, it seemed to really hurt your feelings.
 Can you help me understand what you were thinking when I said your feet stink?”
-She sat there for a while and finally said, “I don’t want you and Dad to think I’m gross.”
+She sat there for a while and finally said, “I don’t want you and dad to think I’m gross.”

 I said, “Do you want to know what I was thinking?
 I was thinking that I’ve had shoes that make my feet stink.
 I was thinking the next time we go to Target, we could get a deodorizer for those shoes.”
 What would have happened if I hadn’t asked more questions?
-If I had just gotten mad about her rude behavior?
+If I had just gotten mad because of her reaction?
 It’s been three years since that incident.
 Would she have gone on believing that we thought she was gross?
 Instead, I let her in on what I was thinking.

+The moral of this story?
 There is so much thinking and feeling that is happening outside of our awareness.
-Emotional health requires getting curious about what we are thinking, feeling and doing and how they are all connected.
+Emotional health requires getting curious about what we are thinking, feeling, and doing and how they are all connected.

 What challenges might kids face if they are not feeling emotionally healthy?

-It causes a host of problems.
-They don’t know how to interpret or evaluate what they are feeling.
-They begin to believe their feelings are facts to be acted upon, rather than data to inform.
+A lack of emotional wellness can cause a host of problems.
+Kids might not know how to interpret or evaluate what they are feeling.
+This causes them to begin to believe their feelings are facts to be acted upon, rather than used as data to inform.
 They can feel out of control and uncertain about themselves and about life.